MARS: Malleable Actor-Critic Reinforcement Learning Scheduler

 \subsubsection{\textbf{Graph Comparison and Parallel Optimizer}}

-In most RL based schedulers the generated workflow graph and cost is not considered.
-The deep neural network is purely based on workflows input data or previous execution, however if we consider the graph generated from workflows and use search algorithms to find the similarities in individual tasks we can predict and categorize each task based on their CPU, Memory, I/O intensity.
+In most RL-based schedulers, the generated workflow graph and cost are not considered.
+The deep neural network is purely based on workflow input data or previous execution.
+However, if we consider the graph generated from the workflow and use search algorithms to find the similarities in individual tasks, we can predict and categorize each task based on their CPU, Memory, I/O intensity.
 In addition, we can also consider the cost of each execution.
-Based on predefined table, we can calculate how much each individual task would cost to run on some arbitrary cloud infrastructure.
+Based on a predefined table, we can calculate how much each task would cost to run on some arbitrary cloud infrastructure.

-As studied before Directed Acyclic Graphs (DAGs) in practice have tens or hundreds of stages with different requirements and execution time. based on dependency and requirements each task can be executed in parallel or it needs to wait for other tasks to be completed.
-This complexity can be challenging in terms of scheduling, to solve this issue \texttt{MARS} needs to execute tasks in parallel as much as possible without wasting CPU or Memory utilization \cite{Graph_Example}.
+In practice, Directed Acyclic Graphs (DAGs) have tens or hundreds of stages with different requirements and execution times.
+Based on the dependencies and requirements, each task can be executed in parallel or wait for other tasks to be completed.
+This complexity can be challenging in terms of scheduling, and to solve this issue \texttt{MARS} needs to execute tasks in parallel as much as possible without wasting CPU, or Memory utilization \cite{Graph_Example}.

-Each workflow can be defined in CWL \cite{CWL}, WDL \cite{WDL}, SWF \cite{Amazon_AWS} and etc. format, we can generate DAGs based on requirements and dependency from any of these standards.
-Considering workflow's requirements can be vary based on HPC system, but dependency and sub-tasks order would not change we can compare generated DAGs with each other based on sub-workflow order and dependency.

-As mentioned before graph comparison is algorithmically hard, similar to C. Delimitrou and et al. \cite{298205} approach we use scale-up and scale-out method to achieve the categorization.
-Assuming that workflows data DAG can be categorized and compared to each other based on size and resources, \texttt{MARS} tries to combine the independent tasks together as a single parallel task.
+As mentioned before, graph comparison is algorithmically hard, similar to C. Delimitrou and et al. \cite{298205} approach, we use a scale-up and scale-out method to achieve the categorization.
+Assuming that the individual parts of a workflow's DAG can be categorized and compared to each other based on size and resources, \texttt{MARS} tries to combine the independent tasks as a single parallel task.